nxp-mcuxpresso/mcux-sdk-examples/frdmk32l2a4s/driver_examples/tpm/pwm_twochannel/readme.txt

 Overview
 ========
 The TPM project is a simple demonstration program of the SDK TPM driver.
-It sets up the TPM hardware block to output PWM signals on two TPM channels.
+It sets up the TPM hardware block to output PWM signals(24KHZ) on two TPM channels.
 The PWM dutycycle on both channels is manually updated.
+The example sets up a TPM channel-pair to output two edge-aligned PWM signals.
 On boards that have an LED connected to the TPM pins, the user will see a change in LED brightness if user enter different values.

 Toolchain supported